-All machines in a ArcGIS Mission Server site must have same the version and license file.
+All machines in an ArcGIS Mission Server site must have the same version and license file.
 On the first machine you set up, you'll need to create a ArcGIS Mission Server site.
 You can then join any additional ArcGIS Mission Server machines to the site.

 Unlike other ArcGIS Server roles, ArcGIS Mission Server does not support adding additional machines to a site from the first machine.
 You must access each machine in turn and join them to the site procedurally, using either the ArcGIS Mission Server configuration wizard or the joinSite command line utility.

-When you first create a ArcGIS Mission Server site, you specify locations for the configuration store and server directories.
+When you create an ArcGIS Mission Server site, you specify locations for the configuration store and server directories.
 In a multiple-machine site, you must share the configuration store and server directories so that the other machines can access them.
-Each machine that joins the site must be granted read and write permissions to these shared locations
+Each machine that joins the site must be granted read and write permissions to these shared locations.

 When setting up a multiple-machine ArcGIS Mission Server site, additional steps are required.

-- Review the system requirements for ArcGIS Mission Server for each machine.
-Adjust the firewalls to open port 20443 for communication from each machine in your ArcGIS Mission Server deployment if necessary.
+- Review the system requirements for ArcGIS Mission Server to verify that each machine qualifies.
+On each machine, adjust the firewalls to open port 20443 and 20160 for communication from each machine in your ArcGIS Enterprise deployment.

-Shared network directories that are hidden or use special characters (such as $) are not supported by ArcGIS Mission Server.
+Shared network directories that are hidden or use special characters (for example, $) are not supported by ArcGIS Mission Server.

-- From one of your machines, create a ArcGIS Mission Server site.
-Ensure the paths for the server and configuration store directories are specified during creation.
+- From one of your machines, create an ArcGIS Mission Server site.
+Ensure you use the paths for your server directories and configuration store that you set up earlier.

 - From the first additional machine, open the ArcGIS Mission Server Configuration Wizard.

-- Review and follow the instructions provided in the wizard, and then click Continue.
+- Review and follow the instructions provided in the wizard, and click Continue.

 - Click Join Existing Site.

-- Repeat steps a through d for each additional machine you want to join to the site.
+- Repeat substeps a through d for each additional machine you want to join to the site.

-- Ensure you're logged in to the machine with the ArcGIS Mission Server account.
+- Ensure you're signed in to the machine with the ArcGIS Mission Server account.

 -u or --username